 This is the first course in a sequence that includes the following topics: atomic and molecular structure, nomenclature and equations, properties, reactions and states of matter, stoichiometry, gas laws, solutions and equilibria.
-Prerequisite: High school algebra II, MAT 102 or appropriate algebra placement score.
+Prerequisite: MAT 102 or appropriate algebra placement score.
 (3/3)